 Many Planned Parenthood health centers in Black communities see firsthand how lives and livelihoods are deeply affected by the long-ranging consequences of systemic racism.
 That was especially true during the deadliest months of the COVID-19 pandemic — while, at a time when people MOST needed access to health care, abortion foes erected harmful and unnecessary barriers to abortion that forced people of color and people with low incomes to face a disproportionate risk of exposure to the virus.

-As a Black staffer who was moved to weigh in wrote last July, as the pandemic in the United States neared its second peak: “Institutional racism is the pre-existing condition that … left Black communities far more vulnerable to COVID-19 than others.”
+As a Black staffer who was moved to weigh in wrote in July 2020, as the pandemic in the United States neared its second peak: “Institutional racism is the pre-existing condition that … left Black communities far more vulnerable to COVID-19 than others.”

 From Jim Crow segregation, voting and housing discrimination, to heavy-handed policing, generation after generation of targeted bigotry has led to a lack of equity in health care, housing, education, and opportunity.
 For example, for Black people who work in the service sector; their jobs put them at greater risk of getting COVID-19 — as does the environment.
 These circumstances are not the result of bad luck or poor choices; they’re created by a long legacy of racist policies that have put Black people in harm’s way and made our communities more at risk from the virus that causes COVID-19 than white people.

-Over the last year, Planned Parenthood has begun to reckon with its own institutional past.
-At the Planned Parenthood annual conference this spring, Alexis McGill Johnson denounced the views of Planned Parenthood founder Margaret Sanger — declaring that “we can no longer afford to reconcile or revise Margaret Sanger’s legacy.”
+In recent years, Planned Parenthood has begun to reckon with its own institutional past.
+At the Planned Parenthood annual conference in spring 2021, Alexis McGill Johnson denounced the views of Planned Parenthood founder Margaret Sanger — declaring that “we can no longer afford to reconcile or revise Margaret Sanger’s legacy.”
 In a guest column for the New York Times, Johnson expanded on that acknowledgement:

 We don’t know what was in Sanger’s heart, and we don’t need to in order to condemn her harmful choices.
 What we have is a history of focusing on white womanhood relentlessly. … By privileging whiteness, we’ve contributed to America harming Black women and other women of color.
 And when we focus too narrowly on “women’s health,” we have excluded trans and nonbinary people.